-Discount Rate - GASB 75 requires that the interest rate used to discount future benefit payments back to the present day be based on the expected rate of return on any investments set aside to pay for these benefits.
-If no funds are set aside for this purpose, the discount rate is based on a municipal bond index at the measurement date.
+Discount Rate - GASB 75 requires that the interest rate used to discount future benefit payments back to the present day be based on a municipal bond index at the measurement date.

 Implicit Rate Subsidy - This is the excess of the expected health care cost per retired member over the gross premium charged for that coverage.
 In most cases, the gross premium charged to a retiree is less than the expected health care cost, since the premium is a blended average rate that does not fully reflect the above-average, increasing costs by age that apply during retirement.